GGLAB-KU/instructional-text-survey/README.md

 ## Contributing

 Contributions to the repository are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.
-For major changes, please discuss them first via issue to ensure alignment with the project goals.
+If you have suggestions or improvements, please don't hestiate to email us.

----

-This README.md provides an introduction to the repository, a summary of the paper, and practical guidance on how to use and contribute to the project.
-Feel free to adjust the content to better match your project’s specifics or additional instructions.